-Where to Stay in Madrid, Spain: The Best Hotels & VRBOs (2023)
+Where to Stay in Madrid, Spain: Best Hotels (2025)

 If you’re planning a trip to Spain and wondering where to stay in Madrid, you’ve come to the right place.
-Often overlooked in favour of other Spanish cities like Barcelona and Sevilla, Madrid is a melting pot of culture, popular attractions – that includes one of the best museums in Europe -, tapas bars and world-class restaurants.
-With most things to see in Madrid being so centrally located it’s the perfect place for a European weekend away full of good food, wine and culture.
+Often overlooked in favor of other Spanish cities like Barcelona and Sevilla, Madrid is a melting pot of culture, popular attractions – that includes one of the best museums in Europe -, tapas bars and world-class restaurants.

 With so many luxury hotels, mid-range stays and good value options in the city center, the hard part is simply deciding where to stay in Madrid.